 Sanchez enlisted the help of Messi and other Barcelona stars to raise awareness and funds.
 He also now returns each Christmas to ride through the streets of Tocopilla in an open-top float to disperse presents, mostly signed footballs, to local children.

 A street has once been renamed in his honour following a vote by Tocopilla residents.

 The road that was once bear ‘Cuarta Poniente’ now bears the name ‘Alexis Sánchez’.
-He once donated £160,000 to restore 5 pitches in his hometown.
+He once donated £160,000 to restore five pitches in his hometown.

 Once refused to board a plane to Manchester City FC:

-Perhaps this is one reason why Arsenal fans would forever be grateful to Alexis Sanchez.
+Perhaps this is one reason why Arsenal fans will forever be grateful to Alexis Sanchez.
 In the summer of 2011, Barcelona and Manchester City were fighting neck and neck for Alexis’ signature.